-Maryland Beltway expansion might require moving part of historical African American cemetery
+Maryland Beltway expansion might require moving part of historic African American cemetery

 Under the state’s draft plan to add toll lanes to the Beltway, the widening and a new off-ramp would affect 400 linear feet of the graveyard and expand into about one-third of an acre, or about one-fifth of the total 1.5-acre site.

 Cemetery advocates have stuck dozens of small orange flags where the earth atop unmarked graves has sunk in rectangular shapes about six feet long.
-Some graves sit adjacent to the Beltway’s chain link fence.
+Some graves sit next to the Beltway’s chain-link fence.

 Schablitsky said the state’s plan to add toll lanes to Interstate 270 also could affect Poor Farm Cemetery in Rockville.
 Its gravesites were relocated years ago for a development project, according to a recent county cemetery inventory, but Schablitsky said archaeologists will search for any that might remain.
 Burials occurred there from 1789 to 1983, according to the inventory, but it was not specifically for African Americans.